tpetricek/techdims/data/characteristics.md

 - **concepts-domain** (fa-flask) - There are suitable domain-specific concepts

 ## Commonality
-- **concepts-interface** (fa-tbd) - The system provides an explicit method for capturing commondality
+- **concepts-interface** (fa-plug) - The system provides an explicit method for capturing commondality

 Customizability
 ===============================================================================